Japanese leader arrives in Kyiv as China's Xi visits Russia

 At a meeting with Russian Prime Minister Mikhail Mishustin on Tuesday, Xi said that he invited Putin to visit China at some point this year to attend a top-level meeting of China’s One Belt, One Road regional initiative, which seeks to extend Beijing's influence through economic cooperation projects.

-The invitation comes days after the International Criminal Court issued an arrest warrant for Putin.
+The invitation comes days after the International Criminal Court issued an arrest warrant for Putin, staining his international reputation.
 Neither Russia nor China recognize the court’s jurisdiction.
+Nor do the United States or Ukraine.

 Moscow and Beijing have both weathered international condemnation of their human rights record.
 The Chinese government has been widely condemned for alleged atrocities against Uighur Muslims in its far western Xinjiang region.
 The allegations include genocide, forced sterilization and the mass detention of nearly 1 million Uighurs.
 Beijing has denied the allegations.